MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

     2. Select **Planned** if this is a planned event; otherwise, leave it cleared.

-    3. In the **Category** list, click the appropriate maintenance category.
+    3. In the **Category** list, select the appropriate maintenance category.

     4. Select **Enable Schedule** if you want to enable the schedule now, or clear it if you plan on enabling the schedule later.

-11. Click **Finish** to save your changes.
+11. Select **Finish** to save your changes.

 The new schedule will appear in the list of maintenance schedules and you can edit, disable, or delete a maintenance schedule from the list.
 This can be accomplished by selecting the schedule from the list and choosing the corresponding option from the **Tasks** pane.

 ::: moniker range=">sc-om-1801"